jymcheong/SysmonResources/README.md

 # Why?

 If you have the budget & luxury of using cool **E**ndpoint **D**etection & **R**esponse platform, good for you.
-But if one doesn't even know what the heck is EDR (*nothing wrong with that btw*) & wants to start somewhere, Sysmon is that free tool that you may be looking for.
+Otherwise if one wants to start somewhere within a DIY "lab", Sysmon is that free tool that you may be looking for.
 Making sense with all those log data can be challenging & I hope with these resources & sample data, make it somewhat more managable to explore & understand what's going on in Windows.